idarthjedi/braesec/README.md

 The following outlines how to use this code to encode and decode the cipher text

 ### Encode

+**Braeden** this is where you need to write your specification for encoding.

 braesec.py "Your text here"

 ### Decode
 Coming soon!

 #### Summary

+**Braeden** this is where you need to update and create some examples based on the expected input and output.

 X' .X -'X. .X.
 [SPACE] 'X. -.X.
 'X: